MindTheGap-ERC/StratPal_workshop_materials/README.md

 ## License

-Apache 2.0 License, see LICENSE file for license text.
+Code in this repository is published under an Apache 2.0 License, see LICENSE file for full license text.
+All text and figures (with the exception of the figure taken from Patzkowsky and Holland (2012)) are published under a [CC-BY 4.0 License](https://creativecommons.org/licenses/by/4.0/deed.en).

 ## Repository structure